- 1 HOW TO GROW VIOLETS

 - Australian violet (Viola hederacea): It is not as resistant as the previous one.
 It has reddish petals.
 It is a very suitable species as a cover of sandy soils.
 Can not stand the direct sun.

 - Common violet (Viola odorata): As its scientific name indicates, it is a plant that produces very aromatic flowers in blue, white, yellow or pink in spring.
 Very common on the edges of forests and hedges.
 It reaches about 20 cm in height.
 It has heart-shaped leaves.
 It needs soils with a lot of humus and constant humidity.
 It is self-produced easily with stolons.
-It is the variety most used in natural medicine, for example for the preparation of violet cough syrup.
+It is the variety most used as folk remedy, for example for the preparation of violet cough syrup.

 - Alpine violet (Viola labradorica): As the previous one reproduces by roots that are born from stolons.
 It is very suitable for parterres.

 - Heath dog-violet or heath violet (Viola canina): From 15 to 30 cm, it produces violet blue flowers with white spur in spring.
 It grows mainly in sandy soils and semi-shady or shady places.

 - Common blue violet (Viola papilionacea): Plant of 5 to 12 cm.
 Heart-shaped leaves and violet flowers in basal rosette.
 Very abundant east of the United States and Canada